This post may contain affiliate links. Please read our disclosure policy.

 Common Questions

-Usually it’s from underbaking or too much moisture.
+Usually, it’s from underbaking or too much moisture.
 Always test with a toothpick before removing it from the oven.
+The toothpick should come out clean.

 I recommend peeling for the best texture and color, but if they’re scrubbed really well, you can skip it.